top of page

 Can diagnose ADHD, prescribe medications, and provide counselling

-Can diagnose ADHD, provide detailed cognitive and behavioral testing
+Can diagnose ADHD, provide detailed cognitive and behavioural testing

 Cost